arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 - Create a Git repository
 - Add and make changes to files in the repository
-- Write short helpful descriptions to track the changes
+- Write short helpful descriptions, called "commit messages" to track the changes
 - Understand what `add` and `commit` do.

 @end